danikav/DynamicAndStaticTesting/part_1_docs/testing_task_1.md

     else
       return False

-# no comma between card1 and card2
+# no comma between card1 and card2.
+Also should be def, not dif.
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
-    # changed variable name.
+# change variable name.
 It is typed as card, but should be card1
     return card
   else:
     return card2